K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 While the IBM i OS has a built in ODBC server to accept connections by default, it does not have an ODBC client driver installed by default.
 You will need to download the [PASE IBM i ODBC](https://www.ibm.com/support/pages/odbc-driver-ibm-i-pase-environment){:target="_blank" rel="noopener"} driver and install.

+Next you will need to install the unixODBC and unixODBC-devel from the OSPM.
+These drivers, along with the PASE IBM i ODBC driver will allow your app to connect to the DB2 database.

 The directions will mention setting up a DSN within odbc.ini or the user odbc.ini.
 You can either set up your database connections this way or configure your odbc connection via a string as shown below.
 This approach allows you to track your connection configuration in your git repository.

 ```